-OPTION.
-AL PERSONAL GEA R 1 Camera With extra batteries and waterproof box 1 Head Net For mosquitos 1 Long Underwear For cool nights and mornings 1 Rain Pants Could double as second pair of pants 1 Book For Reading 1 Journal For personal reflection REQUIRE ED CREW GEAR Quantity ' Item Special Notes 1 Small Pocket Knife 1 Knife per Canoe (3-4 total) 1 Small Compass 1 Compass per Canoe (3-4 total) 1 Map Case 1 Map Case Per Canoe (3-4 total) 1 Set of Maps 1 Set of Maps Per Canoe - Do not purchase your maps prior to arrival - we help you 1 Set of Maps pick the best set of maps for your route upon arrival.
-1-2 Sunscreen 1-2 bottles per crew - SPF 15 or greater - no aerosol cans please 1-2 Bug Repellent 1-2 bottles per crew - High Deet content recommended - no aerosol cans please 1 Toothpaste 1 Tube per crew is recommended 1 Medicated Foot 1 Bottle per crew is recommended Powder 1 Crew First Aid Kit Complete list is outlined in Appendix H 1 Lock If you choose to use one of our lockers to lock personal items while on trail.
+OPTIONA AL PERSONAL GEA R 1 Camera With extra batteries and waterproof box 1 Head Net For mosquitos 1 Long Underwear For cool nights and mornings 1 Rain Pants Could double as second pair of pants 1 Book For Reading 1 Journal For personal reflection REQUIRE D CREW GEAR Quantity Item Special Notes 1 Small Pocket Knife 1 Knife per Canoe (3-4 total) 1 Small Compass 1 Compass per Canoe (3-4 total) 1 Map Case 1 Map Case Per Canoe (3-4 total) 1 Set of Maps 1 Set of Maps Per Canoe - Do not purchase your maps prior to arrival - we help you pick the best set of maps for your route upon arrival.
+1-2 Sunscreen 1-2 bottles per crew - SPF 15 or greater - no aerosol cans please 1-2 Bug Repellent 1-2 bottles per crew - High Deet content recommended - no aerosol cans please 1 Toothpaste 1 Tube per crew is recommended 1 Medicated Foot Powder 1 Bottle per crew is recommended 1 Crew First Aid Kit Complete list is outlined in Appendix H 1 Lock If you choose to use one of our lockers to lock personal items while on trail.
 If you drove your own vehicle we recommend you keep your personal gear locked in your vehicle.
-OPTION AL CREW GEAR Fishing Poles Fishing Equipment is available to check out.
+OPTIONA AL CREW GEAR Fishing Poles Fishing Equipment is available to check out.
 Crews are allowed 1-2 poles per crew.
 Fishing Tackle Limited fishing tackle is available to check out for each crew.
 You may want to bring some of your favorite.
 Make sure it is lightweight and compact.
-1 Repair Kit Multi-tool, duct tape, small sewing kit 1 Binoculars 1 1 Fillet Knife Items marke ed with a double asterisk are available to purchase at www.northerntiertradingpost.org $\otimes \otimes$ \otimes What Not to Bring $\otimes \otimes \otimes$ SPOT Satellite Northern Tier provides all necessary Emergency Communications devices and manages Messengers or other all emergencies in conjunction with local authorities.
-All crews will be asked to lock any \otimes Emergency Beacon such devices up with their valuables prior to departure on water.
-These devices are not Devices permitted on the trail. - i i Canoe Chairs that clip These damage factory canoe seats and make portaging difficult.
-Standard Crazy Creek \otimes or strap into canoes. style camp chairs may be brought for use in camp sites and can double as a sleeping • pad.
-Electronic Music, The beautiful wilderness of Northern Minnesota, Southern Ontario and Manitoba are \otimes Game or Video Devices the reason you're at Northern Tier, right?
+1 Repair Kit Multi-tool, duct tape, small sewing kit 1 Binoculars g .
+1 Fillet Knife Items marke ed with a double asterisk are available to purchase at morns mand www.northerntiertradingpost.org $\otimes \otimes$ $\otimes \otimes$ \otimes What Not to Bring $\otimes \otimes \otimes$ 8 SPOT Satellite Messengers or other Emergency Beacon Northern Tier provides all necessary Emergency Communications devices and manages all emergencies in conjunction with local authorities.
+All crews will be asked to lock any such devices up with their valuables prior to departure on water.
+These devices are not Devices permitted on the trail. \otimes Canoe Chairs that clip These damage factory canoe seats and make portaging difficult.
+Standard Crazy Creek \otimes or strap into canoes. style camp chairs may be brought for use in camp sites and can double as a sleeping pad.
+8 Electronic Music, Game or Video Devices The beautiful wilderness of Northern Minnesota, Southern Ontario and Manitoba are the reason you're at Northern Tier, right?
 Enjoy it!
-Devices Northern Tier provides an emergency communication device for each every as trail it Northern Tier provides an emergency communication device for each crew on trail, it is unnecessary for crews to bring cell phones for use as a communication device Cell Phones (virtually no cell reception).
+Cell Phones Northern Tier provides an emergency communication device for each crew on trail, it is unnecessary for crews to bring cell phones for use as a communication device (virtually no cell reception).
 However, we do recognize that many people use their cell phones as their cameras and this is permitted.
 We would request that you leave them in airplane mode and enjoy the Wilderness for what it is.
 We would still recommend using a crew camera over a cell phone.